How to Grow Chives Indoors

 How many hours per day do your Chives plants need under a grow light?

 Chives and Green Onions have varieties that are known as “short-day” and “long-day”.
 In either case, our goal is to stop them from going to flower (so they keep producing leaves).
-Check your variety - if it’s “short-day” then light it for at least 12 hours per day.
+Check your variety for “short-day” then light it for at least 12 hours per day.
 If it’s “long-day” then light it for less than 12 hours per day.

 The Right Temperature for Your Chives Indoors